Editorial

 Caddy Links

-An image of The Lake Van Monster, from a video shot in 1997 by then 26-year-old Unal Kozak, of Van, Turkey.
-The image shows the
+An image of The Lake Van Monster, from a video shot in 1997 by Unal Kozak of Van, Turkey.
+Click to see the video.

 Class: Lake Monster